derekxwu/osu-web-editor/README.md

 * show min od to prevent note lockout
 * timing - use bpm, offset, spectrogram/waveform instead of weird timing thing
 * Google Drive realtime API
+* paperjs - would require rewrite?
+* Since this is a rhythm game, prioritize audio, have react update as it can

 ***